 These militant organizations were not clandestine nor had they sprouted surreptitiously.
-Their growth, if not actually sponsored, had certainly been looked upon with favour by the state.
-Their activities were not secret, and found expression in graffiti, wall posters and pamphlets all over the country, inviting Muslims to join forces with them.
+Their growth, if not actually sponsored, had certainly been looked upon with favour by the state.4 Their activities were not secret, and found expression in graffiti, wall posters and pamphlets all over the country, inviting Muslims to join forces with them.
 They also carried addresses and telephone numbers to contact for training.
-Jihad is the shortest route to paradise, declared one of the many exhortations.
-A martyr ensures salvation for the entire family.
+'Jihad is the shortest route to paradise,' declared one of the many exhortations.
+'A martyr ensures salvation for the entire family.'
 Every jihadist organization had funds to help families of 'martyrs'.
-Although money was not the primary motivation of jihadists, it was essential to sustain the culture of jihad.
-The state's patronage helped the jihadists to raise funds at public places.
-The militant groups had developed a powerful propaganda machinery.
-Their publications had gained a large readership and their messages were also available on video and audiotapes.
+Although money was not the primary motivation of jihadists, it was essential to sustain the culture of jihad.5 The state's patronage helped the jihadists to raise funds at public places.
+The militant groups had gained a large readership and their messages were also available on video and audiotapes.